rduran/jhds_cert/README.md

-# test-repo
+# jhds_cert
-I have decided to use this file as a way to register important things to follow up while taking lectures from Coursera's Data Scientist Toolbox.
+This repository is used to store relevant information related to Johns Hopkins University - Data Science Specialization Certification

 ## References
 ### Markdown